Unsupported Browser

 • The dates provided on the online application will be the tentative site visit dates until confirmed by ACS.
 If for any reason the dates must be changed, the trauma program manager will be notified in advance by ACS staff.

-• A confirmation email will be sent to the trauma center approximately 120 days before the scheduled site visit date.
-The confirmation will include the names and contact information of the reviewers, along with the review agenda.
+• A confirmation email will be sent to the trauma center approximately 90 days before the scheduled site visit date.
+The confirmation will include the names and contact information of the reviewers, along with QPort links to site visit materials such as the review agenda.

 Prepare for Site Visit

-• The trauma center is required to provide medical records at the time of the scheduled site visit.
-The Site Visit Agenda provides a detailed description of the medical records required at the time of the on-site visit.
-It also contains all logistical information needed for the site visit.
+• The trauma center is required to provide medical records for the scheduled site visit.
+The Agenda Appendix 1–Medical Record Review provides a detailed description of the medical records required and how to prepare them in advance of the site visit.

-The following is an example of the on-site site visit schedule.
+The following is an example of the site visit schedule.

 Day 1